Compare 4G broadband deals

 Yes, and indeed it does if you choose to get a 4G home broadband deal.
 However, 4G speeds aren't rising and 4G can be less reliable and more prone to changes in weather as well as your geographic location.

 Will 4G make home broadband obsolete?

 Unlikely.
-Even as 5G broadband is just beginning to make an appearance even that is unlikely to supercede fixed-line home broadband entirely.
-We predict a future where the two technologies sit alongside and compliment one another rather than one technology or the other winning or losing.
+Even as 5G broadband is now here, even that is unlikely to supercede fixed-line home broadband entirely.
+We predict a future where the two technologies sit alongside and complement one another, rather than one technology replacing the other.

 How fast is 4G broadband?

 Theoretically, 4G broadband can manage download speeds of up to 350Mbps, but this literally never happens out in the real world.
 The best average 4G speed measured is from EE, with an average nationwide 4G download speed of 28.99Mbps.

 Is 4G dangerous?

 No. There are plenty of conspiracy theories flying around about the health risks associated with 3G, 4G and 5G mobile signals, but zero evidence of any health risk to human beings beyond perhaps staring at your phone while walking and falling down a manhole.

 Is 4G broadband any good?

 It delivers speeds averaging 25Mbps to most locations in the UK.
 It's less reliable than fixed-line broadband with the networks suffering more frequent outages as well as being more susceptible to interruptions from adverse weather, but ultimately broadband is broadband.